Beyond Time: The Dead Sea

 Further evidence that Crono may be alive:

-ZeaLitY wrote: "I wish to point out that if Lucca's burning is correctly dated at 1015 A.D., Crono may very well be alive.
+"I wish to point out that if Lucca's burning is correctly dated at 1015 A.D., Crono may very well be alive.
 A child's drawing of him hangs in the back passage way.
-Considering the age of children, it couldn't have been done before the fall of Guardia."
+Considering the age of children, it couldn't have been done before the Fall of Guardia."

-Ybrik Metaknight wrote: "Wow...good point.
+"Wow...good point.
 In fact, regardless of whether the date is correct, Crono would almost have to be alive.
 Consider the following: Kid, in 1020, is 16.
 She is able to talk to Serge coherently enough that she would have to be 6 or 7 at the youngest during the fire.
-Simple math dictates that the fire would have to have occured in or after 1010.
+Simple math dictates that the fire would have to have occurred in or after 1010.
 The Fall of Guardia was in 1005.

 Also, since Robo and Ayla (and maybe Frog too?
 Can't quite remember) are depicted in the pictures as well, perhaps they continued to travel through time after the events of CT.
 Interesting how much a closer look at such a small detail can reveal...